thaitype/kubricate-website/docs/v1/guide/how-to-guides/stack-output-mode.md

 bun kubricate generate --stdout | yq eval '.metadata.namespace = "production"' | kubectl apply -f -
 ```

+When `--stdout` is enabled, Kubricate labels each YAML document with a canonical ID of the form `stackId.resourceId` (see `Renderer.resolveOutputPath`), which lines up with the values accepted by `--filter`.

 **Use stdout mode for:**
 - **Dynamic deployments** — modify manifests on-the-fly
 - **Testing workflows** — preview without writing files